kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

-= 1.5.3 =
+= 1.5.4 =
+* New feature: Convert all videos into a playlist and automatically add your corporate video, product teaser or another video advertisment at the end of every video.
 * New feature: With a colour picker the user can choose a colour of the video controls (Vimeo only)
 * New feature: Support for Youtube and Vimeo URLs in tables created with plugin TablePress
+* Improvement: User must not update articles anymore when he changes setting 'Display Youtube title'

+= 1.5.2.1 =
 * Fix: Do NOT update all posts that have an oembedded medium when user activates the plugin anymore
-* Improvement: User must not update articles anymore when he changes setting 'Display Youtube title'

 = 1.5.2 =
 * New feature: When user -activates- or deactivates this plugin, all posts that have an oembedded medium will be updated once automatically